jgabatin/jgabatin.github.io/_pages/about.md

 image: photo-about.jpg
 ---

-I'm currently a 4th year undergraduate at the University of California, Davis studying **Computer Science and Technology Management**.
-While I enjoy (most) of the problem-solving aspects of software engineering, my experience within the fields of design, business, and tech over the span of my academic journey has motivated me to pursue Product Management.
+I'm currently a senior at the University of California, Davis studying **Computer Science and Technology Management**.
+While I enjoy (most) of the problem-solving aspects of software engineering, my experience within the fields of design, business, and tech over the span of my academic journey has motivated me to pursue a role in product.

-Whether it was teaching myself graphic design in middle school, starting e-commerce endeavors in high school, or coming into college with zero programming skills, I found that my curiosity towards new things has always led me to enjoy the process of learning and adapting to the unknown.
-Knowing that the current field of product is a loosely defined space, I aim to leverage this attribute by deeply understanding the needs of the end user, while also assuring that empathy and equity are prioritized in the problem solving process.
+Whether it was teaching myself graphic design in middle school, kick-starting e-commerce endeavors in high school, or coming into college with no programming background, I found that my curiosity towards new things has always led me to enjoy the process of learning efficiently and adapting to the unknown.
+Knowing that the current field of product is a loosely defined space, I aim to leverage these attributes by deeply understanding the needs of the end user, while also assuring that empathy and equity are prioritized in the problem solving process.

 ***

 ### A little more about me

-When I'm not in class or I'm not workng, I'm most likely selling stuff online, cleaning my fish tank, writing poems, learning a new skill, spending time with loved ones, reading a book, binging YouTube, designing, exercising, cooking, eating, and most commonly, organizing something that doesn't need to be organized.
+When I'm not in class or working, I'm most likely selling stuff online, cleaning my fish tank, writing poems, learning a new skill, spending time with loved ones, reading a book, binging YouTube, designing, exercising, cooking, eating, and most commonly, (re)organizing something that's already organized.

 ***

-> "Clutter smothers, simplicity breathes."
+> "Any product that needs a manual to work is broken." - Elon Musk

 ***